 It's hard to find a pharmacy when you're traveling abroad that will fill a prescription from a different country.
 This is because there is no way of verifying the legitimacy of your prescription.
 Therefore, you should plan to avoid the pharmacy when traveling abroad by bringing along all of the medication you will need.
 If you plan to be gone for an extended period of time, you can ask your doctor for a longer prescription to cover the entire time you'll be gone.
-You can also plan to have your prescription shipped to you from an online pharmacy like Canadian pharmacy Meds.

 Print Out Copies of Your Medical History and Carry Them with You

 Remember that the doctor you see while traveling abroad will not know anything about your medical history.
 Therefore, it's a good idea to get a medical emergency bracelet that lists all of your allergies and medications.
 This will help your doctor quickly create a treatment plan for you in the event of a medical emergency, especially if you are unconscious.